maziac/DeZog/documentation/zx81/zx81-zsim.md

 For clarification: if you load with "load" in the launch.json the "zx81LoadOverlay" functionality is not used and you don't need to have the flag enabled.

-If you use "load" any successing `LOAD` of a .p file will be done from the same folder as you used for "load".
+If you use "load" any successive `LOAD` of a .p file will be done from the same folder as you used for "load".
 If you don't use "load" the `LOAD` will search for the file in the workspace of vscode.

 It is also possible to use folders within the `LOAD` command and you can give the filename with or without extension, e.g. `LOAD "FOLDER/GAME"` would load the file `GAME.P` from `FOLDER`.